AlexAntartico/fedora_notes/after_installing_actions.md

 ### Timeshift

 Similar to system restore in Windows.
+Consider it your Fedora's time machine.

 ```bash